-Prerequisite: Biology, Chemistry I, or by instructor approval
+Prerequisite: Biology, Chemistry I, or by instructor approval GPA Weighted Credit: 1.0

 The AP Environmental Science course is designed to be the equivalent of an introductory college course in environmental science.
 Unlike most other introductory-level college science courses, environmental science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.
 It is a rigorous science course that stress scientific principles and analysis that also includes a laboratory component.
 The goal is to provide students with a background to the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing these problems in the future.
-Students enrolled in AP courses will receive an additional 1.0 quality point per course.
-The AP Exam for this course is required and will be administered in May.
-A \$20 fee is required in all AP courses.
+The AP Exam for this course will be administered in May.